flightlessmango/MangoHud/README.md

 Or alternatively, add `MANGOHUD=1` to your shell profile (Vulkan only).

+Some linux native games overrides LD_PRELOAD and stopping MangoHud from working.
+You can sometimes fix this by editing LD_PRELOAD in the start script
+`LD_PRELOAD=/path/to/mangohud/lib/`

 ## Hud configuration

 MangoHud comes with a config file which can be used to set configuration options globally or per application.
 The priorities of different config files are: